Woods555/MercuryToursProject/README.md

-Hello, Just download it and execute with your favourite IDE its recommended use Intellij MercuryTours Selenium Automation Project
+Hello, Just download it and execute with your favourite IDE, Intellij its recommended.

+MercuryTours Selenium Automation Project
 This is a basic automation project using Java, Selenium WebDriver, and Maven, which automates some features of the Mercury Tours demo site.